crednet/credpal-checkout-inline/README.md

 # CredPal Inline Checkout

-Quickly embed CredPal Checkout in your website using our Inline JavaScript integration flow
+Quickly embed CredPal Checkout in your website using our Inline JavaScript integration flow.
+Our popup handles the payment and returns responses using callback functions.

 Try out an example [here](https://crednet.github.io/credpal-checkout-inline/)

 Below is a basic example of how to embed our plugin in your website.

-add our minified js script to your head file in your website
+add our minified js script to the head file of your website
 ```html
 <head>
  <script